influxdata/docs-v2/content/kapacitor/v1/working/custom_output.md

 ### Documenting your new node

-Since TICKscript is its own language we have built a small utility similiar to [godoc](https://godoc.org/golang.org/x/tools/cmd/godoc) named [tickdoc](https://github.com/influxdb/kapacitor/tree/master/tick/cmd/tickdoc).
+Since TICKscript is its own language we have built a small utility similar to [godoc](https://godoc.org/golang.org/x/tools/cmd/godoc) named [tickdoc](https://github.com/influxdb/kapacitor/tree/master/tick/cmd/tickdoc).
 `tickdoc` generates documentation from comments in the code.
 The `tickdoc` utility understands two special comments to help it generate clean documentation.